lynx-x-ray-observatory/soxs/doc/source/python/simput.rst

 Working with SIMPUT Files
 =========================

-The default storage format for unconvolved events in SOX is SIMPUT, which is fast becoming a standard for making mock X-ray observations.
-There are two functions to read and write SIMPUT files in SOX.
+The default storage format for unconvolved events in SOXS is SIMPUT, which is fast becoming a standard for making mock X-ray observations.
+There are two functions to read and write SIMPUT files in SOXS.

 Writing SIMPUT Files
 --------------------

-If you have created a set of simulated events which you wish to convolve with the instrument simulator or with some other tool, you can write them to a SIMPUT file using :func:`~sox.simput.write_simput_catalog`.
+If you have created a set of simulated events which you wish to convolve with the instrument simulator or with some other tool, you can write them to a SIMPUT file using :func:`~soxs.simput.write_simput_catalog`.
 This will produce two files: the SIMPUT file containing the parameters for the source, and a photon list file linked to the SIMPUT file which contains the actual event energies and positions.
-For example, say we have created a :class:`~sox.spectra.Spectrum` object named ``spec`` which we've generated energies from, and that we're going to assign these energies to a point source.
+For example, say we have created a :class:`~soxs.spectra.Spectrum` object named ``spec`` which we've generated energies from, and that we're going to assign these energies to a point source.
 We can then create the SIMPUT file and photon list file like this:

 .. code-block:: python

-    from sox import write_simput_catalog
+    from soxs import write_simput_catalog

     exp_time = 100000. # in seconds
     area = 30000. # in cm^2